Rottweiler

 Herding, Obedience, Tracking, Police Work, Therapy

-Rottweilers have a short, dense double coat that sheds moderately throughout the year, with heavier shedding occurring in spring and autumn.
+Rottweilers shed moderately throughout the year, with heavier shedding typically occurring during seasonal changes.
 Regular brushing helps manage shedding and keeps their coat healthy.
-Rottweiler puppies also shed, but their coat will change as they mature.

-Rottweilers are generally healthy dogs, but they can be prone to certain conditions such as hip and elbow dysplasia, heart issues, and certain cancers.
-Responsible breeding practices and regular health screenings are essential to minimize these risks.
-Pet owners should also be aware of their Rottweiler's weight to prevent obesity-related issues.
+While generally healthy, Rottweilers can be prone to certain health issues, such as hip and elbow dysplasia, heart problems, and certain types of cancer.
+Regular health screenings and responsible breeding practices are crucial to minimize these risks.

 RightPaw